top of page

 089.jfif

-Product Design Intent, Implementation and Impact
+Intent, Implementation and Impact

 Intent

-At Archbishop Tenison’s pupils are given a wide range of experiences to help them develop their own viewpoint.
+At Archbishop Tension’s pupils are given a wide range of experiences to help them develop their own viewpoint.
 It is important to provide them with a set of skills to enable them to tackle these experiences with confidence.
 The subject is taught as discreet lessons but recognises its cross curricular nature and aims to embed the links in the teaching and learning experience.
-The aim of the curriculum at KS3 is to provide the pupils with a hands-on experience.
-Our emphasis in the classroom is on activities that have a practical outcome to build skills in graphical communication, simple product manufacture and mechanical systems.
+The Christian ethos of the school is reinforced in Technology by encouraging a love and respect for the environment through the understanding of the sustainability of resources and the environmental impact of the materials and processes that they use.

 Design Technology has an extensive theoretical knowledge base and from Year 7 pupils build knowledge on material properties and provenance, workability, sustainability, design strategies based around user centred design and design for function and form.
 Pupils are introduced to topics that are not limited by age but allow them to push themselves to GCSE curriculum levels.
 All our schemes of work have been written with high expectations of growing independence.